 In March 2022, CEZ launched a tender for an EPC contractor for the new unit after the Ministry of Industry and Trade's approval.
 Three groups - Electricite de France (Baa1 stable), Westinghouse and Korea Hydro & Nuclear Power Co., Ltd. (Aa2 stable) - submitted their initial bids in November 2022.
-Westinghouse was subsequently not retained and in January 2024, the Czech Government asked the two remaining suppliers to complete additional bids by April 15, 2024.
-However, the Government is now asking the bidders submit binding bids for up to four reactors, which is more than what CEZ initially agreed to.
+Westinghouse was subsequently not retained and in January 2024, the Czech government asked the two remaining suppliers to complete additional bids by 15 April 2024.
+However, the government is now asking the bidders submit binding bids for up to four reactors, which is more than what CEZ initially agreed to.
 The contracts are likely to be finalised in 2024, and the construction will start in 2029.

 In parallel, CEZ will develop SMRs, allocating space at the Temelin site.
-SMRs are advanced nuclear reactors with a power capacity of up to 300 MW per unit which is roughly one-third of the generating capacity of traditional nuclear power reactors.
-The group will select the technology to be adopted by the end of 2024, and expects the commissioning of the first unit in the first half of the next decade.
+SMRs are advanced nuclear reactors with a power capacity of up to 300 MW per unit, which is roughly one-third of the generating capacity of traditional nuclear power reactors.
+The group will select the technology to be adopted by year-end 2024, and expects the commissioning of the first unit in the first half of the next decade.

-Overall, we view the potential new nuclear plant development by CEZ as credit negative.
+Overall, the potential new nuclear plant development by CEZ is credit negative.
 The precise effect of the projects will depend on the balance of risks between the company and the government.
 The Czech government appears very committed to supporting new nuclear plant development in terms of energy transition towards a low-carbon-generation mix.
 This is particularly relevant in the context of the significant execution risks in nuclear plant construction - long lead time, high costs and complex engineering - as shown by the long delays and cost overruns for the ongoing projects in other European countries.
-See our Issuer Comment Electricite de France: New cost overrun and potential delay at Hinkley Point are credit negative, published in September 2019.

-Long-term credit metrics will be subject to the evolution of investments and dividend policy
+Acquisition of GasNet stake weakens credit metrics; long-term credit metrics will be subject to the evolution of investments and dividend policy